 For parents who have concerns about their child’s eating habits or nutrition, there can be added pressure during meals.
 Mealtimes can become power struggles.
 Over time, these power struggles can become overwhelming for the entire family and interfere with the overall positive benefits listed above.

-As a parent, how do you make mealtimes better after what may have been years of frustration?
+How do you make mealtimes better after what may have been years of frustration?
 Here are some ideas to keep meals positive for the entire family:

-7 Tips to Make Mealtimes Less Stressful
+7 Tips For Making Mealtimes Less Stressful

-- Involve your child in the meal preparation and clean up.
-Kids often love cooking and helping with meals.
+- Involve your child in the meal preparation and clean up Kids often love cooking and helping with meals.
 Find age-appropriate ways to let them help, such as stirring, cutting and serving.
 Cooking makes it easy to learn about food without having to eat it.
 Even young kids can help with setting the table!

 – Stay seated for 15 minutes